stgm/scientific-programming-1/41 Statistics/35 Quant/20 Quant.md

    2. Fit the measurements with a second degree polynomial: $$f(x)=ax^2+bx+c$$.
       Adjust the fitting function to one what we've used before in this module.

 As soon as you've found the function that correctly used the data points, you have a model with which you can extrapolate.
-Wat is your prediction of the closing prices of the AEX in the year 2000?
+What is your prediction of the closing prices of the AEX in the year 2000?
 Cross reference these with the actual value that was realized (637,60).
 And?
 How's that possible?